jake142/laravel-service/readme.md

 4. If you want a sample job (recommended)
 4. If you want a sample test (recommended)

-The service is now created, but not active.
-To activate the service
+The service is now created (added as a repository to your composer.json file), but not enabled.
+To enable the service

-> php artisan service:update $version/$service name (eg. V1/SampleService)
+> php artisan service:enable $version/$service name (eg. V1/SampleService)

-This will activate the service which means:
+This will enable the service which means:

-1. The routes will be accessible
-2. The jobs can be run
+1. Composer runs require on your service
-3. The tests will be added to the phpunit.xml and therefore able to run with the phpunit command
+2. The tests will be added to the phpunit.xml and therefore able to run with the phpunit command

-The above will be reversed if you choose to deactivate your service.

-To get an overview of all services, both active and inactive, run:
+#### Disable a service

+To disable a service run:

+> php artisan service:disable $version/$service name (eg. V1/SampleService)

+This will disable the service which means:

+1. Composer runs remove on your service
+2. The tests will be removed from the phpunit.xml

+#### List services and their status

 > php artisan service:list

-#### Config

-Each service can have one or more separate config files.
-To access these config values you run:

-config('laravel-service.$version/$service.cfg.$nameOfCfgFile.VALUE_IN_THE_CFG_FILE')

-#### Jobs

-The jobs has two properties:

-1. The queueName (that should not be changed)
-2. The priority which can be low, medium or high

-To run the jobs you simply run

-> php artisan service:run

-This will run all the jobs in services that are activated.